sprite-guard/Boss-Rush/README.md

 ## Gameplay

-You control the black oval.
+You control the blue insect.
 Your center is vulnerable, don't let the bullets touch it.
-You can slow time and teleport if you get caught in a sticky situation.
+Spacebar will slow time and let you teleport out of trouble.
+Press Shift to send out your spirit, which is invulnerable and can fill Spirit Wells.

-Each ritual has a series of phases.
-Use your spirit to fill up the spirit wells on each phase to progress to the next one.
-Your spirit is not affected by bullets.
+You can only control one at a time, so make sure your body is safe before you try to move your spirit.